 - Do you know exceptions?
 Tell some exceptions in selenium

-- Different types of XPath – she was expecting following sibling and preceding sibling
+- Different types of XPath – she was expecting the following sibling and the preceding sibling

 - Which is preferred… absolute or relative XPath – what is / and //

-- Different ways of selecting an object from Dropdown
+- Different ways of selecting an object from the Dropdown.

-- What are limitations/drawbacks of selenium – she was expecting inability to detect captcha
+- What are the limitations/drawbacks of selenium – she was expecting an inability to detect the captcha.

 - What is a collection in java?